Iranotherium: Distribution and paleoecology

 In China, Iranotherium is known from the middle part of the Liushu formation of the Linxia Basin.
 I. morgani appeared in Linxia earlier than in Maragha.
 I. morgani is likely to have first appeared in northwestern China and then dispersed westward to central Asia.
 The fauna that Iranotherium was a part of is known as the Dashengou fauna.
-It was contemporary with one glire (Pararhizomys hipparionum), four mustelids (Promephitis sp., P. hootoni, Melodon majori, Sinictis sp.), four hyaenids (Ictitherium sp., Hyaenictitherium wongii, H. hyaenoides, Dinocrocuta gigantea), two cats (Amphimachairodus giganteus, Felis sp.), one proboscidean (Tetralophodon exoletus), four perissodactyls (Hipparion chiai, H. weihoensis, Acerorhinus hezhengensis, Chilotherium wimani), seven artiodactyls (Chleuastochoerus stehlini, Dicrocerus sp., Samotherium sp., Honanotherium schlosseri, Gazella sp., Hezhengia bohlini, and Miotragocerus sp.)
+It was contemporary with one glire (Pararhizomys hipparionum), four mustelids (Promephitis sp., P. hootoni, Melodon majori, Sinictis sp.), four hyaenids (Ictitherium sp., Hyaenictitherium wongii, H. hyaenoides, Dinocrocuta gigantea), two cats (Amphimachairodus hezhengensis, Felis sp.), one proboscidean (Tetralophodon exoletus), four perissodactyls (Hipparion chiai, H. weihoensis, Acerorhinus hezhengensis, Chilotherium wimani), seven artiodactyls (Chleuastochoerus stehlini, Dicrocerus sp., Samotherium sp., Honanotherium schlosseri, Gazella sp., Hezhengia bohlini, and Miotragocerus sp.)
 Based on pollen analysis, the vegetation of the Liushu Formation belonged to an arid steppe.